-The scripts referred to below need to be run in Linux, they do not work on OSX.
+The scripts referred to below need to be run on Linux, they do not work on macOS.
 You can use the cilium dev VM for this, but you need to configure git to have your name and email address to be used in the commit messages:

 $ git config --global user.name "John Doe" $ git config --global user.email [email protected]

 Make sure you have a GitHub developer access token with the

 This guide makes use of several tools to automate the backporting process.
 The basics require

 git, but to automate interactions with github, further tools are required.

 Dependency Required?
 Download Command bash Yes N/A (OS-specific) git Yes N/A (OS-specific) jq Yes N/A (OS-specific) python3 No Python Downloads PyGithub No